 Meaghan is a queer, cis-woman therapist, located in Toronto.
 She holds a Master’s Degree in Social Work from the University of Toronto, and additional training, Level I and Level II, in Sensorimotor Psychotherapy and Emotion-Focused Therapy.
-In addition to her part-time private practice, she works in the Brief Psychotherapy Centre for Women at Women’s College Hospital in Toronto.
+In addition to her part-time private practice, she works in the Trauma Therapy Program at Women’s College Hospital in Toronto.

 Meaghan is a trauma therapist, who primarily works with folks who have a history of childhood and adulthood trauma, and who are experiencing trauma impacts that are interfering in their daily life.
 Meaghan works with individuals and couples.
 Common concerns that people bring to therapy are interpersonal conflict, low self-esteem, trauma impacts, coping with mental health symptoms, boundaries, grief & loss, and desire to explore experiences related to sexuality, gender, and sexual orientation.
 She works from a relational-cultural approach, incorporating Sensorimotor Psychotherapy, Emotion-Focused Therapy, Trauma Therapy, Narrative Therapy, and Psychodynamic Therapy.